WangYue1998/AI-project/README.md

 ## ACHIEVED GOALS
 Multiple selective answers to the same question and provides a default answer.

 Chatbot can answer questions through regular expressions, pattern matching, keyword extraction, syntax conversion.

 It can extract users' intents through regular expressions.

 The user’s entities can be extracted by a support vector machine.
-Based on predefined entities’ types to identify an entity.

 Construct a local basic chat robot system through Rasa NLU to explore the database using natural language.

 Implement multiple rounds of multi-query technology for state machines and provide explanations and answers based on contextual issues.

-The chatbot can achieve receiving the audio from the user and reply the information using Google Speech Recognition.
+The chatbot can receive the audio from the user and reply the information using Google Speech Recognition.

 ## DEMO